Information about Bantayan Island

 Best time to visit

-The best time to visit Bantayan Island is during its dry season, which is usually from February to May.
+The best time to go on tours in Bantayan Island is during its dry season, which is usually from February to May.
 Avoid going during the wet season when typhoons are more likely to occur.

 If you want to experience a local festival in Bantayan Island, visit toward the end of June, when the Palawod Festival is held to honor the island’s patron saints, Saint Peter and Saint Paul.